iteh/chef-openstack-testing-stack/README.md

 ## Running Juno on Ubuntu 14.04

+To make Juno work, we included two forked cookbooks with some hot fixes.
+These make it possible to run Juno on Ubuntu 14.04.
+The changes can be seen in the Berksfile.

-To run Juno on Ubuntu 14.04 you need to make two manual changes your Chef Run:
+To run it you also need to make three manual changes your Chef Run:

 ## Adding Ubuntu 14.04 box